zach96guan/Stupid_LeetCoder/README.md

 # Stupid_LeetCoder
-Practice programming on LeetCode for technical interviews.
+Practice programming on LeetCode for technical interviews. <\br>
 [Link for a very stupid LeetCoder](https://leetcode.com/gzh47/)